hms-dbmi/dseqr/README.md

 ## Setup the server

 ssh into your instance and follow instructions to [install docker](https://docs.docker.com/install/).
+Use [these instructions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker) for Amazon Linux 2 AMI.

 Next, download the `drugseqr` image, load it, and initialize an empty `drugseqr` app: